MeenaEaswaran/BMI-6313-Scientific-Writing-in-Healthcare/README.md

 ---

 For questions or issues, please contact the repository maintainer.
 Refer to the relavant [Poster](Assets/BMI6313_Final_Poster_Meena_Easwaran.pdf) along with the final course paper (via QR code) for detailed information and results.

+This repository is **solely for educational purposes and serves as a backup** for my graduate school assignments related to the **BMI 6313: Scientific Writing in Healthcare** course at McWilliams School of Biomedical Informatics at UTHealth Houston.